 - Newsletters are published at the discretion of the Head of School but will include a minimum of two per half-term.

 - The St Benedict’s app is the preferred vehicle for immediate communication between staff and parents.
-Instructions for the downloading of the app are included with this correspondence.
+Click here for instructions on the downloading of the app.
 Parents who are already using the app are advised to update their profile settings to ensure they receive correspondence from the correct section and grade.

 - Parents are welcome to communicate with staff.
 Email addresses are surname followed by initial @stbenedicts.co.za e.g. email@example.com

 I would like to thank those parents who have paid their school fees upfront for the year.

 A gentle reminder to those who have opted to pay fees on a monthly basis that payments must reach the school a month in advance by the 1st day of the month.
 January payments (including additional billings) were due on 2 January 2020.

 St Benedict’s is a not-for-profit organisation.
 We have never and will never budget to make a surplus and consequently we do not have access to surplus funds.
 On a monthly basis, we are entirely dependent on the income received from parents to run the school and to pay staff salaries.
 When our parents neglect to meet their financial obligations, the school’s ability to meet its monthly commitments is compromised.
 In fairness to those parents who have paid upfront, we have to be vigorous and strict when dealing with defaulting parents.
 Please note that regular tardiness with regards to school fee payments does impact on your credit rating.